sonic-net/SONiC/doc/mgmt/SONiC_OC_Vlan_HLD.md

 # 9 Unit Test
 - Create VLAN A, verify it using CLI, gNMI and REST.
+- Configure MTU for VLAN A, verify it using CLI, gNMI and REST.
+- Remove MTU for VLAN A, verify it using CLI, gNMI and REST.
 - Add an untagged-port to VLAN A, verify it using CLI, gNMI and REST.
 - Create VLAN B, verify it using CLI, gNMI and REST.
+- Configure admin-status, verify it using CLI, gNMI and REST.
 - Add 2 tagged-ports to VLAN B, verify it using CLI, gNMI and REST.
 - Remove un-tagged port from VLAN A, verify it using CLI, gNMI and REST.
 - Remove all the tagged-ports from VLAN B, verify it using CLI, gNMI and REST.